-The Directorate General of Aeronautical Quality Assurance (DGAQA), under the Dept. of Defence Production is the authority responsible for ensuring quality assurance for military Air Systems and Airborne Stores during development and production.
-DGAQA carries out these activities through its field establishments like ORDAQA and other offices of aeronautical quality assurance.
+The Directorate General of Aeronautical Quality Assurance (DGAQA), under the Dept. of Defence Production is the authority responsible for ensuring quality assurance for Military Air Systems and Airborne Stores during development and production.
+DGAQA carries out these activities through its field establishments known as Office of Regional Director Aeronautical Quality Assurance (ORDAQA) and other offices of aeronautical quality assurance.